Claremont Landscape Garden

 Queen Victoria also used to visit her Uncle Prince Leopold here and loved playing in this idyllic setting.

-In 1922, many of the buildings on the estate were knocked down by housing developers, leaving the main house and just 210 acres of land.
+In 1922, many of the buildings were demolished by housing developers.
+This just left the main house and 210 acres of land.

 In 1949, Claremont and its remaining 49 hectares fell into the trusted hands of the National Trust.

 On my visit to Claremont earlier this month, as I entered into the garden, I took a left-hand turn up a steep embankment towards the top of the amphitheatre.
-Amphitheatres were popular in the 18th century, and whilst many were created to be used as a stage, the amphitheatre at Claremont was designed for the use it has today, a viewing point which looks out across the serpentine lake and the beautiful display of autumnal colours.
+Amphitheatres were incredibly popular in the 18th century.
+Many were designed for entertainment purposes.
+But the amphitheatre in Claremont Garden had a different purpose.
+Designed as a viewing point, the amphitheatre looks out across the Serpentine Lake and the beautiful display of autumnal colours.

 After spending some time standing, looking in awe looking at the amazing array of colours, I headed away from the amphitheatre towards the North Terrace.
-The North Terrace has recently been lovingly restored after rows of laurels started to take over the boundary between Claremont and a neighbouring school.
 It’s a beautifully peaceful part of the gardens, ideal for sitting and pondering away an afternoon.

 As the weather was still mild for November, I decided to take over one of the many benches in the gardens and sat reading a couple of chapters of a book until the temperature started to dip.